dancju/dancju.github.io/_posts/2014-07-06-suffix-automaton.md

 title: Suffix automaton

 ---
 A suffix automaton is a Deterministic Finite Automaton (DFA) that accepts all suffix of a given string.
+I built [a web app](http://nerddan.github.io/sam) that converting strings to suffix automata.

 ## The suffix automaton C++ class